MacroUniverse/SLISC/README.md

 * makefiles are not unified
 * consider using selective codegen instead of removing all macros
 * unicode: * Visual Studio does not support `std::codecvt` between `UTF-8` and `UTF-32`, but only to `wchar_t` (link error during compilation).
 Wait until it does.
 Use `utfcpp` library to solve this.
+* dimension name starts from 0, not 1!